Armanasq/Armanasq/README.md

 <img src="https://gpvc.arturio.dev/Armanasq" alt="profile views">

 My name is Arman Asgharpoor, M.Sc. student of Space Engineering at the University of Tehran with a background in Avionics Engineering 🎓
+🔭 I’m currently working on Intelligent Estimation Theory and its application for robot navigation, specifically inertial attitude estimation for aerial vehicles.

 ## 🛠️ Skills and Technologies